elotroalex/chiens/_texts/translation.md

 - {:.sp} The Chorus *(hateful.)*

-- {:.pr.i} ...Saint-Domingue the black, where the master's sadism and the groan of the slave, coprophagous by force, complete with streaks of vomit the shark bite and the centipede's crawl.
+- {:.pr.i} ...Saint-Domingue the black, where the master's sadism and the groan of the slave, coprophagous by force, completes with vomit streaks the shark bite and the centipede's crawl.

-*(At this moment darkness falls on the scene; gunshots; discordant cries; after these, the ruckus dies down; when the light returns, the decor has changed: the Black war camp in the middle of the forest.
+*(At this moment, darkness falls on the scene; gunshots; discordant cries; after these, the ruckus dies down; when the light returns, the decor has changed: a Black war camp in the middle of the forest.
 A conference of Black leaders and White deputies.)*

 - {:.sp} 1st Deputy.

-- {:.pr.i} Our presence alone signals how earnest our desire is to reconcile.
+- {:.pr.i} Our presence alone signals our earnest desire to seek a resolution.
 We have silenced in our hearts the natural indignation aroused by the memory of so many acts of cruelty.
-And we have swept under the rug all of our repugnance and repulsion, all of the habits that our philosophical minds define as prevention or prejudice, despite their exigency in our colonial societies ...
+And we have swept under the rug all of our revulsion and repulsion, all the dispositions that our philosophical minds call prevention or prejudice, as required as these are in our colonial societies ...

 ---